-Ironically because so few actually qualify or receive any practical training with such cheap training these companies make excessive profits in comparison to other companies doing the job properly charging realistic prices such as LDC.
+Ironically because so few actually qualify or receive any practical training with such cheap training providers or bogus driving schools they make excessive profits in comparison to other companies doing the job properly charging realistic prices such as LDC.
 Basically you pay a fortune to be allowed to logon and download/print at your expense a 500 page pdf document with so-called free practical in-car training if you do a mountain of written work designed to take several months to complete and satisfy a load of other criteria.
 The people who do this are really smart and it is easy to be taken in – please don’t be one of them – be smart check the small print and take your time before deciding to buy driving instructor training.